 - Made with very lightweight wood

 5. ASL Doggy Palace

 Ideally, your dog house idea will keep your furry friend from getting cold or wet when they’re outside, and the Doggy Palace by ASL will do just that for you.
 It has insulated foam built right into the walls with a raised floor that keeps your dog out of the water while ensuring the heat stays in on colder days.
-The door comes on hinges slightly off the ground, and it swings both directions to make it easy for your dog to get it out.
+The dog house door comes on hinges slightly off the ground, and it swings both directions to make it easy for your dog to get it out.
 It also creates a waterproof seal that is great for the winter months.

 The insulation is safe to have around your dog, and it can house medium-sized dogs.
 The door is too high off the ground for a small dog to fit, but you could build a ramp with this dog house idea to help them get in and out.
 There is a good amount of ventilation with these dog houses that give your dog constant airflow in all weather conditions without being too drafty.

 - Dog house door swings shut when your dog goes in or out